-- Commit to a minimum of 4 hours per month (for in shelter volunteers) or 8 hours a year (for fundraising & event volunteers).
-This requirement is flexible in 2021 due to COVID-19 restrictions with limited access to the buildings and very few offsite events or booths. - Learn and adhere to shelter policies and procedures. - Treat all animals, staff, and customers with compassion and professionalism.
+- Commit to a minimum of 4 hours per month (for in shelter volunteers) or 8 hours a year (for fundraising & event volunteers). - Learn and adhere to shelter policies and procedures. - Treat all animals, staff, and customers with compassion and professionalism.